mdvanes/stereo-8-aaos/README.md

 - install https://play.google.com/store/apps/details?id=host.exp.exponent
 - TODO requires adb on the path
 - run `npm start`
-- scan the QR code in terminal with the App.
+- scan the QR code in terminal with the App
+- when an old version shows, try "pull down to refresh"

 ## Build

 Building is done online at [Expo](https://expo.dev/).
 This requires an account.

-- update version: `npm run bump`
+- update version: `npm run bump XX`
 - `eas build -p android`
 - use the URL listed by the CLI and download AAB (or log into expo.dev dashboard, under Builds)
 - push and tag on Github